A Guide to Undead in AD&D

 2: There seems to be some contradictions concerning whether or not all undead draw their power from the Negative Material Plane as noted in the Unearthed Arcana (p.
 104, “…those that draw power from that plane (such as many of the undead)”) and S2 White Plume Mountain (p.
 12, “…a negative-energy being like an undead (except for ghouls and ghasts)”).

 3: The Monster Manual (p.
 72) states that mummies have “…existence on both the normal and the positive material planes” (my underlining).
 This reference to a Positive Material Plane connection is an anomaly inconsistent with all other undead types.
-Moreover, the statements in the PHB and DMG concerning undead’s connection to the Negative Material Plane would take precedence over this statement.
-Read this statement as “Negative Material Plane” (and not “planes”).
+Moreover, the statements in the PHB and DMG concerning undead’s connection to the Negative Material Plane would take precedence over this statement, as they were published at a later date than the MM.
+Read the above statement as “Negative Material Plane”, not “planes”.

 4: The exact quotes are: Penanggalan (p.
 71), “It is also immune (in either form) to all spells which attempt to control the mind or body, like other undead.”; Revenant (p.76), “Like other undead it is immune to all spells attempting to control or influence its mind or body.”; Son of Kyuss (p.83), “Like other undead, they are immune to mind-influencing spells.”; Yellow Musk Zombie (p.97), “However, like undead, it is immune to the effects of all mind-influencing spells such as charm, hold, illusion, sleep and so forth.”